Spencer Overgaard, Registered Psychotherapist

 Psycho-dynamic psychotherapy is based on the premise that many things we say and do are shaped by emotional and psychological processes that often operate below the level of our conscious awareness.

 People often seek out therapy because they are experiencing symptoms (like anxiety or depression) which curtail a full life.
-Relief from the symptoms is sought because the symptoms make us uncomfortable.
+Since symptoms make us uncomfortable we often seek relief.
 However, if the root causes of the symptoms are psychological and emotional, a problem-solving, cognitively-based approach may not yield psychological change.
 The reason for this is that the causes of the symptoms lie out of our field of awareness.
 It’s like walking into a glass door: even though we don’t see it, when we hit it, it can still cause us great difficulty and discomfort.
 The challenge lies in getting behind the symptoms: identifying and understanding the processes that caused them to arise.

 Individual therapy: Preparing a foundation for group work

-The therapist’s role in individual therapy is to form a therapeutic relationship to help the patient to become aware of psychological and emotional processes that are linked to their symptoms.
+In order to help the patient become aware of psychological and emotional processes linked to their symptoms, the therapist strives to form a therapeutic relationship.
 For example, if one encounters a disturbing experience, one might use ‘repression’ – a commonly used psychological defensive process – to move that disturbing information from consciousness to the unconscious realm.
 This manoeuvre may yield temporary relief for our ego, but it is not a long-term solution.
-The unconscious defensive activity needs to be addressed to have a chance at addressing the symptoms.
+In order to address the symptoms, the unconscious defensive activity needs to be addressed.

 Where therapy becomes hard work is in facing up to these psychological and emotional processes.
 While we are not normally consciously participating with those processes, we are, nevertheless, unwittingly, undermined by them.
 We end up suffering, but not knowing exactly why.
 As Carl Jung said, ‘We don’t have emotions; they have us.’
 Knowing that the therapist is the patient’s ally in this effort helps to make it easier to accept the sometimes unwelcome truths about ourselves, and to begin to address them.